XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 > **NEW** - *This is an early version with limited functionality.
 Please provide feedback.*

-We have now added possibility to save and share visualizations on project level.
+Save and share visualizations on project level.

 ![Export](images/shareVisualization.png)